Comptes rendus de l'Académie des Sciences: Naming history

-The journal has had a complicated naming history, with several name changes and splits over the years.
+The journal has had several name changes and splits over the years.

 1835–1965

 Comptes rendus was initially established in 1835 as Comptes rendus hebdomadaires des séances de l'Académie des Sciences.
 It began as an alternative publication pathway for more prompt publication than the Mémoires de l'Académie des Sciences, which had been published since 1666.
 The Mémoires, which continued to be published alongside the Comptes rendus throughout the nineteenth century, had a publication cycle which resulted in memoirs being published years after they had been presented to the Academy.
-Some academicians continued to prefer publishing in the Mémoires because of the strict page limits in the Comptes rendus.
+Some academicians continued to publish in the Mémoires because of the strict page limits in the Comptes rendus.

 1966–1980

 After 1965 this title was split into five sections: